HaohuaLv/retinaface-face-detection/README.md

 A retinaface model for Face Detection trained on widerface dataset.

-`Notice` : This is face detection model's training, evaluation and inference scripts in HuggingFace🤗 style from scratch for practice.
+Notice: This is face detection model's training, evaluation and inference scripts in HuggingFace🤗 style from scratch for practice.

 ## Train
 Run